 Logistics holds the key to the growth of e-commerce industry and is evolving as the differentiator in terms of business performance and customer service.

 1. Impact of Eway Bill rules on e-commerce operatorsWhile several e-commerce companies have partnered with the logistic service providers for fulfilling their business needs, some of the players have developed in-house logistics capabilities.
 While almost 50% of logistics market is driven by the in-house logistics players, the remaining 50% is controlled by the third-party logistics service providers which include e-commerce-centric logistics providers, India Post and traditional Logistics Service Providers.

+2. How are the e-commerce retailers managing their logistic requirements?A. In-house logistics capabilities: The in-house arms of the e-commerce retailer offer large volumes and some of them are also providing these services to the other e-commerce companies.
+B. Traditional LSPs (logistics service providers): These third-party service providers have forayed into the deliveries for e-commerce retail sector.
+These service providers have an advantage owing to their reach and established a network, together with their expertise and experience in offering the logistics services across-India.
 C. E-commerce-centric LSPs (logistics service providers): Considering the rapid growth of e-commerce retail sector, the dedicated logistics service providers for e-commerce companies have been established over last 3-4 years, and have captured around 50% of the sector.
 These service providers are able to achieve this primarily due to their better service, the range of product offerings, investment in technology infrastructure, ability to reimburse cash quickly and competitive pricing.

+3. Waybill – A brief historyIn the pre-GST era, waybills were required for facilitating the supply of goods.
+Waybills were physical documents that were obtained from the VAT authorities.
+Owing to its complicacy and compliance requirements, waybills caused hindrances and hurdles in the movement and supply of goods across the states.
+Given such complicated structure, the transport industry ended up spending around 30-60% of resources and time on tax compliance, 16% of which was spent on queuing up by the trucks at the interstate checkpoints for inspection and tracking.
 In India, a truck covers an average distance of 85,000 km per year as compared to 1,50,000-2,00,000 km in the developed countries which clearly indicates that the logistics industry requires some drastic reforms.
 Now with the introduction of Goods and Services Tax, the need for the integrated logistics arrangements has increased as the e-commerce companies decrease their warehouses in different states across India.
 The E-way bill is expected to solve the biggest problem of inter-state movement of goods without with respect to long queues at check posts and hassle of documentation.

 5. Details to be provided before commencing movement of the goods and e-way bill generation:I. Registered persons responsible for moving of goods where the consignment value exceeds INR 50,000 —

 (i) With respect to the supply of goods; or